We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

 GradesK to 12

 Bring the world into your classroom with Google Earth.
-This interactive view of the Earth (and more) is free for download.
-Find landforms, geographic locations features, pictures, and...more
+This interactive view of the Earth (and more) is available on all web browsers.
+Find landforms, geographic locations features,...more

 Bring the world into your classroom with Google Earth.
-This interactive view of the Earth (and more) is free for download.
+This interactive view of the Earth (and more) is available on all web browsers.
 Find landforms, geographic locations features, pictures, and more from around the world using this satellite-powered software.
 As you spin the globe, you can tilt to view locations at an angle to show elevation, click to play a "tour" or "fly" from one location to another, or simply open tours and placemarker files created by others.
 Once you are comfortable, try making tours and placemarkers of your own.
-Note: this software uses more than the usual "bandwidth" to stay connected to the Internet while you are using it, so dial-up and slow connections will not work.
-Some schools block this tool because of the bandwidth needed, but teachers should not let this stop you from requesting this software to use in whole-class or group settings.

 In the ClassroomUse tutorials from this site to learn more, or try some Google Earth files from TeachersFirst's Globetracker's Mission to get a taste of what the program can do.
 Get started by exploring the different LAYERS available in the left side and searching a location you know.
 Locate and try the tools to drag, tilt, zoom, and even measure distance.
 Extensive user forums are available through the help menus.